ethanhung11/ethanhung11.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

+Hi there!
+Foodie & aspiring home chef, tennis player, and lover of all cozy games.

-I'm Ethan Hung.
-I'm interested in using computational and bioinformatics tools to tackle questions in immunology and cancer.
+I'm also a UCLA graduate interested in bioinformatics and immunology.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.